-On the ocean you are always in need of good sun protection because sunlight reflects back from the water and has a more intense impact than on land.
+While on the water you are always in need of good sun protection because, as the sunlight reflects back from the water, it has a more intense impact than on land.
 Be sure to bring a hat, sunglasses and sunscreen.
-Polarized sunglasses are best for whale watching (they filter out he sun reflecting from the water), and make sure to safely secure your hat and glasses so you wont loose them.
+Polarized sunglasses are best for whale watching as they filter out he sun reflecting from the water.

-Don’t spend all your time looking through your camera, but also put it away and enjoy the show with your own eyes!
+as important: don’t spend all your time looking through your camera!
+Put it away every now and then and enjoy the show with your own eyes.

-Binoculars are great to zoom into a whale as soon as you spot it – bring some f you have them!
-With binoculars you can study the whale behaviors far better, but be careful because if you look through binoculars you get seasick more easily.
+Binoculars are great for zooming into a whale as soon as you spot one, so bring a pair of you have them!
+Binoculars allow you to study the whale behaviors far better, but don’t overdo it because looking through binoculars while on the water can make some people seasick

 Food & beverages